Poison Ivy

-Poison ivy (Toxicondendron radicans) is not an invasive plant from another country.
-Its habitat covers the United States coast to coast, southern Canada, and on into Mexico.
-However, its growth spreads easily, and as a source of an oil (Urishiol) that can cause an irritating skin rash is effective in limiting access to wide areas.
 Poison ivy forms off-white fruits in the fall that are food for birds, the principal means of transference to other sites.
-The name is a little misleading since this ivy can grow as a ground cover about a foot tall, a freestanding shrub several feet tall (commonly called poison oak), or as a vine attached by thin aerial roots to a tree or other object.
-In Marblehead poison ivy can be found as a ground cover and as a vine on trees in all conservation areas.
+The name is a little misleading since this ivy can grow as a ground cover about a foot tall, a freestanding shrub several feet tall, or as a vine attached by thin aerial roots to a tree or other object.
+In Marblehead poison ivy can be found in one or more of its forms in most conservation areas.
 It is a good idea to learn to recognize and steer clear of it.

 Thin aerial roots attaching a vine to a tree identifies this as poison ivy.